 Eating broccoli could prevent the most common form of arthritis

-A new study has found that eating broccoli could help prevent or slow the most common form of arthritis.
+A new study has found that eating broccoli could help prevent the most common form of arthritis.

 The study, funded by medical research charity Arthritis Research UK, the Biotechnology and Biological Sciences Research Council's Diet and Health Research Industry Club and The Dunhill Medical Trust, was conducted by a team of researchers at University of East Anglia .